TorresAWS/projectwide-variables/README.md

 bash start.sh
 ```

-At this point we can address how global variables work.
-In order to statically host a website, we need to create a bucket with the domain name.
+At this point, we can address how global variables work.
+To statically host a website, we need to create a bucket with the domain name.
 Let us take a look at the `bucket.tf` file

 <h5 a><strong><code>vi storage/storage-www/bucket.tf</code></strong></h5>